-• propertyPath: Property [2..] (ordered)
+• propertyPath: Property [1..] (ordered)

 The propertyPath list of the NestedConnectorEnd stereotype must identify a path of containing properties that identify the connected property in the context of the block that owns the connector.
-The ordering of properties is from the outermost property of the block that owns the connector, through the properties of each intermediate block that types the preceding property, but not including the property which is directly connected.
+The ordering of properties is from a property of the block that owns the connector, through a property of each intermediate block that types the preceding property, until a property is reached that contains a connector end property within its type.
+The connector end property is not included in the propertyPath list, but instead is held by the role property of the UML ConnectorEnd metaclass.

-- [1] The property at the first position in the propertyPath attribute of the NestedConnectorEnd must be owned by the block that owns the connector. - [2] The property at each successive position of the propertyPath attribute, following the first position, must be contained in the block that types the property at the immediately preceding position.
+- [1] The property at the first position in the propertyPath attribute of the NestedConnectorEnd must be owned by the block that owns the connector. - [2] The property at each successive position of the propertyPath attribute, following the first position, must be contained in the Block, DataType, or ValueType that types the property at the immediately preceding position. - [3] Within a ConnectorEnd metaclass to which the NestedConnectorEnd stereotype has been applied, the role property of the ConnectorEnd metaclass must be contained in the type of the property at the last position of the propertyPath list. - [4] Within a ConnectorEnd metaclass to which the NestedConnectorEnd stereotype has been applied, the value of the "partWithPort" property of the ConnectorEnd metaclass must be equal to the property at the last position of the propertyPath list.